-Government spokesman cites corruption and mismanagement of funds as reasons for action
+Spokesman cited chronic corruption and mismanagement of funds

-Government spokesman Simon Kedikoglou cited chronic corruption and mismanagement of funds as reasons why the broadcaster was closed down, at least temporarily.
+Government spokesperson Simon Kedikoglou cited chronic corruption and mismanagement of funds as reasons for the closure.

 “At a time when the Greek people are enduring sacrifices, there is no room for delay, hesitation or tolerance for sacred cows,” Kedikoglou said in announcement shown on the broadcaster.